anupdamoda/AceSchoolPortal/StepsToCreate.md

 _identity.cs file contains the code which makes changes to order tables and identity

-Go to CLI Tools again and run command: 'dotnet ef database drop' -- very Important Step !! next time application runs it will populate the new tables related to identity & order related table will be containing identity related details
+Go to CLI Tools again and run command: 'dotnet ef database drop' -- very Important Step !!
+But please note that this command will delete the whole database Schema along with the data next time application runs it will populate the new tables related to identity & order related table will be containing identity related details

+you will have to run the migration commands again:
+1. dotnet ef migrations add <name>
+2. dotnet ef database update

+when you run the above commands: new tables related to identity will get generated: dbo.AspNetUsers, dbo.AspNetRoles, dbo.AspNetUserClaims, dbo.AspNetUser logins and other related tables

 # Step6:
 Go to Data folder and go to Seeder method add the details about create Userand in the product method as well